catalogicsoftware/terraform-provider-cloudcasa/docs/index.md

 You can set most options that are available in the CloudCasa UI.

-For example, here is a simple Adhoc snapshot job:
+For example, here is a simple ad hoc snapshot job:

 ```hcl
 resource "cloudcasa_kubebackup" "adhoc_snapshot_example" {